 “You did all that as a nun?”
 I asked, stunned.

 “Well, yes.
-You’ll remember that in the mid-60s a Vatican II world-wide conclave of bishops brought the Church into modern times in the mid-60s.
+You’ll remember that in the mid-60s a Vatican II world-wide conclave of bishops brought the Church into modern times.
 In phase I we nuns replaced our 16th century long-skirted habits and all-covering veils with conservative contemporary skirts and tops and whispy veils over hair that showed again.
 We went back to our birth names.
 We were mandated to be in among the people, to be of service.
 In phase II we went to wearing street clothes.
 So when I went off to graduate school and then to London, I blended in, and found out how often people talk about the deeper and often painful questions of life with friends in bars and parties and long into the night where nuns hadn’t been.
 I learned to be present and helpful in ways I couldn’t be in the religious garb–the way male priests have always navigated in society.”

-Shirley then recounts a painful detour, and how her life changed with a phone call from her brother Don who had moved their folks from Rock Springs to Winston-Salem, NC with him.
+Shirley then recounts a painful detour, and how her life changed with a phone call from her brother who had moved their folks from Rock Springs to Winston-Salem, NC with him.
 His medical research career was taking him and his family to Indiana and Cy and Julie were too ill to move with them.
 Shirley left the convent and moved across country for what turned out to be 14 years of full-time caregiving.
-During her 48-hour-days when she rarely left the home, Shirley wore a radio/tape player and listened constantly to loans from Nightingale Conant Corporation and the local library.
+During her 48-hour-days when she rarely left the home, Shirley wore a radio/tape player and listened constantly to local talk radio and tapes from Nightingale Conant Corporation and the local library.
 She learned business skills, studied the workings of the mind, and explored other spiritual beliefs and systems.

 Shirley quickly chronicles another detour 10 years later as her mom suffered a fatal stroke.
 During the time that she was reclaiming her life after years of caregiving exhaustion, Shirley and her Prius were rear-ended in a freak accident that resulted in physical and financial wipe-out when the woman’s insurance refused to pay for the additional years of concussion recovery needed.
 While she was able to keep her business going with online ordering and a loyal customer base, for years she had to spend so many hours a day sleeping that she could accomplish very little.
 Luckily her friends were there for her and her brother and sister stepped in with financial support.
-As her business partner, her sister also upped numerous other supports she could provide from half a continent away.
+As her new business partner, her sister also upped numerous other supports she could provide from half a continent away.
 Shirley’s local business networking group (BNI) helped with referrals.
-Her Shaklee community across the U.S. and Canada rallied to help by paying for classes and individual coaching in a Computer Coaching with Koritnik online classroom.
+Her Shaklee community across the U.S. and Canada rallied to help by paying for online classes and individual coaching from her other business–Computer Coaching with Koritnik.
 Those were very tough years.